PromptAI/promptdialog/docs/run_bots.md

    rasa shell
    ```

-step 3: Observe the output and verify, as shown in the figure.
+Step 3: Observe the output and verify, as shown in the figure.

    ![download-rasa-debug-2](/assets/images/dev_guide/download-rasa-debug-2.jpg)